Opinion | How to lose your audience

 It was enough to make me wonder what happened to CNN’s spine.
 I can surmise only that Zucker is what happened.
 He was certainly beloved by those who prospered on his watch.
 Maybe he was the best boss anyone ever had.
 But he also guided the network away from the ramrod-straight, just-the-facts news programming that CNN founder Ted Turner had envisioned and toward a more personalized, interpretive style of reporting that came with a price in a deeply divided nation.
 Not all CNN shows went this way, I hasten to add, but enough did that the audience kept slipping away.
 At the start of 2022, CNN averaged 548,000 viewers during the week of Jan.
 3, an 80 percent decline from the same period in 2021.

 The Zucker chapter is a reminder of the yawning gap between the way average Americans and the media elite live.
 It’s a chasm that has been widening for years.
 There’s not much overlap left.
-While the great unwashed struggle to survive amid social and economic unrest, anchors and many correspondents are typically comfortable millionaires who live in a pristine bubble, communing with colleagues and other elites, escaping to the Hamptons, Nantucket and other swanky watering holes to avoid germs and attend gatherings where their elbows are unlikely to ever bump into the sort of people who voted for Trump.
+While the great unwashed struggle to survive amid social and economic unrest, anchors and many correspondents are typically comfortable millionaires who live in a pristine bubble, communing with colleagues and other elites, escaping to the Hamptons, Nantucket and other swanky watering holes to avoid germs and attend gatherings where their elbows are unlikely to ever bump into the sort of people who voted for Donald Trump.

 Many in my business don’t understand why Joe Rogan’s podcast remains so popular or why Fox News continues to clobber CNN in ratings.
 But this is how a great outlet loses track of an audience that once ate out of its hand — and is the very last to know.